JeanFrancoisMaes/blog-test/_penetration-testing/Intro-to-Kali.md

 #### Check for loadbalancers

 It's nice to know if your target does loadbalancing, and if so, what kind of loadbalncing it's doing.
 To check this out we can use the tool ```lbd ```
-If the application uses loadbalancing you would get a result simmilar to this one:
+If the application uses loadbalancing you would get a result similar to this one: (open the image in new tab for full scale size)

 {% capture fig_img %}
 ![wafwoofscreenshot]({{ "/assets/images/lbdpositive.png" | absolute_url }})